sparkida/git-filter-orphans/README.md

 This assumes you want to create a clone of your repo for liability purposes and have already created a new repo for this.

-- create the clone
+#create the clone
   $ > git clone --bare git@github.com:$GIT_USER/$REPO ${REPO}.git
   $ > cd ${REPO}.git
   $ ${REPO}.git> git push --mirror git@github.com:$GIT_USER/$CLONE_REPO

-- clone the new remote repo
+#clone the new remote repo
   $ ${REPO}.git> cd .. && git clone git@github.com:$GIT_USER/$CLONE_REPO && cd "$CLONE_REPO"

+#checkout all the branches, or you can manually checkout branches, just be sure to check back in to master
+  $ $CLONE_REPO> ~/git-filter-orphan checkout

-- create a $SORT_FILE file of orphaned objects and their size in bytes
+#create a $SORT_FILE file of orphaned objects and their size in bytes
   $ $CLONE_REPO> ~/git-filter-orphans find

-- the $SORT_FILE looks good...
+#the $SORT_FILE looks good
-  lets delete the items in it with git-filter-branch
+#lets delete the items in it with git-filter-branch
   $ $CLONE_REPO> ~/git-filter-orphans purge $SORT_FILE

-- now we have a clean repo ready to be pushed, this runs gc
+#now we have a clean repo ready to be pushed, this runs gc
   $ $CLONE_REPO> ~/git-filter-orphan update